amirrajan/coworkingdotcom/README.md

 5. Click API Access on the left hand navigation bar.
 6. Click Create new Browser key (you can limit referrers if needed).

-Once your Twitter account, and Google API key set up.
+Once your Twitter, and Google Maps API keys are set up.
 You can test the site locally.

 Create a `.env` file and set the following values: